jmandel/interop-2019-nprms/ehi-export.md

 ## Background on ONC's EHI Export requirement

-ONC's proposed rule includes a certification requirement for the export of a patient's complete electronic health information (EHI).
+Entirely separate from API access, ONC has proposed a certification requirement for the export of a patient's complete electronic health information (EHI).
 Under ONC's proposal: